-- 1. Remove the nuts, washers and wheel retainers from the front wheel axle, if necessary.
-If these are not on the wheel axle, they will be included in the hardware bag. - 2.
+- 1. Remove the nuts, washers and wheel retainers from the front wheel. - 2.
 Slide the wheel onto the open ends of the fork.
 Slip an axle retainer onto each end of the axle, and hook the retainers into the holes in the fork end.
 Loosely install the washer onto each end of the axle (serrated end toward the retainer), then install the hex nut.
 (Note: there may be a washer head nut in place of the washer and hex nut). - 3.
-Center the wheel in the fork and tighten the axle nuts securely, alternating from one side to the other - 4.
+Center the wheel in the fork and tighten the axle nuts securely, alternating from one side to the other to center the wheel. - 4.
 Spin the wheel to make sure that it is centered in the fork and does not wobble.
-If the wheel is not centered, loosen the nuts and try again.
+If the wheel is not centered, loosen the nuts and try again. - 5.
+If your bicycle has a quick release mechanism, read and follow the quick release information on this manual.